 When I was fourteen I worked as a baby-sitter for a family with five children.
-Their father was a chiropractor, and at the time what that meant was a complete mystery to me.
+Their father was a chiropractor, and I had no idea what that was.

 One night while baby-sitting, the little boy around 7-years-old came to me and said, "MaryAnne, my head hurts."

 "Oh really?"
 I replied.
 "Ok.
 Let's go into your parents' bathroom to find some headache medicine to make it feel better."

 "Well, we don't have any of that stuff," he confidently stated.

 This was very bizarre to me.
 I had never heard about not having any medicine around at home.
 It never occurred to me that someone wouldn't take medicine to help their pain.
 This way of thinking was quite new to me.
 I asked him, "What does your mommy and daddy do when you or your sisters have a headache?"

 He looked at me as if the answer should be obvious and said, "My daddy adjusts us."

 This 7-year-old boy's confidence filled me with such curiosity that I had to ask his older sisters to confirm and explain what their brother had told me.
 For the rest of that evening, those kids completely changed my life.
 My conversation with them opened my eyes fully.
 It was the night I knew I would become a chiropractor.
 Although I was still only in secondary school, my heart had found its passion and the world became crystal clear with purpose in my life.

 I was to be a chiropractor.